lelanthran/frame/README.md

 1. `push <title>` - push a new child frame with specified title.
 2. `pop` - discard current frame and make parent current.
-3. `list` - list all child frames of current frame.
+3. `edit` - edit the context attached to the current frame.
 4. `switch <path>` - (smart) switch to a new path.